cameronprattedwards/graphjs/README.md

 ### Usage

-GraphJS implements a [UMD pattern](https://github.com/umdjs/umd), so it works with RequireJS, CommonJS.
+GraphJS implements a [UMD pattern](https://github.com/umdjs/umd), so it works with RequireJS and CommonJS.
 You can also use it as a global if you don't want to use any kind of dependency injection.

 We'll use globals in the examples.